There’s something we find really difficult about visiting Hawaii – leaving!

 Pineapples, mangos and lychees… There aren’t too many places in the world that do fresh fruit better than Hawaii!

-Feasting on a breakfast of fresh mango, pineapple and guava is something we look forward to every morning on our Hawaiian vacations.
+Ever since our first visit to Hawaii, feasting on a breakfast of fresh mango, pineapple and guava is something we look forward to every morning on our Hawaiian vacations.

 Visitors often ask if you can take fresh fruit back as Hawaiian souvenirs.
 The answer is mixed.

 The broad answer is no. But travelers going to North America from Hawaii are usually allowed to bring a pre-packaged box of airport-ready pineapple and treated papaya.